Suckow Stories on Iowa Digital Heritage!

 Rural Lit RALLY -- Focus on Ruth Suckow & Ferner Nuhn, Fall 2012

 Rural Lit is a project that is jointly sponsored by Buena Vista University and Buffalo State College.
-I was recently contacted by Cynthia Anthony, who is Special Projects Assistant to the Dean, School of Education, at Buffalo State College.
-Dr. Paul Theobald became the Dean, School of Education, at Buena Vista University in July.
-Cynthia will continue to work with him on Rural Lit. <http://www.rurallitrally.org>.
+We were given an opportunity to work with them on a project, and it was both enjoyable and very beneficial for my Hawkeye students.
+I was contacted by Cynthia Anthony, Special Projects Assistant to the Dean, School of Education, at Buffalo State College.
+Dr. Paul Theobald became the Dean, School of Education, at Buena Vista University in July, 2012.
+Cynthia worked with him on Rural Lit. <http://www.rurallitrally.org>.

 As Cynthia explained, "It's a website devoted to promoting and preserving rural literature.
 Although we are relatively new, we have been very successful to date.
 One of our proudest moments came when we were chosen by Lucy Hudson and Mary Snow to be the recipients of the papers of Lois Phillips Hudson, author of The Bones of Plenty.
 To reflect Dr. Theobald's new position at BVU, the Rural Lit RALLY website will be focusing on Iowan authors over the next few months.
 What that means is that we will be doing book reviews and featured author pieces on Iowan authors and their works.
 One of those that we will be profiling is Ruth Suckow; we even plan to hold an open blog discussion on her book, Country People."